Logic for metric structures and the number of universal sofic and hyperlinear groups: Introduction

 Under the Continuum Hypothesis, the number of metric ultraproducts of symmetric and unitary groups up to isomorphism is still unknown.
 In this case, the statement that they are all isomorphic is equivalent to the assertion that they are all elementarily equivalent as metric structures.
-At the end of this article, I prove a partial result in this direction, showing that they have the same $\Sigma _{2}$-theories as metric structures.
+At the end of this article, we prove a partial result in this direction, showing that they have the same $\Sigma _{2}$-theories as metric structures.

 This article is organized as follows.
-In Section \ref{Section: The order property for symmetric and unitary groups}, I show that the sequences of symmetric and unitary groups have the order property.
+In Section~\ref{Section: The order property for symmetric and unitary groups}, we show that the sequences of symmetric and unitary groups have the order property.
 This implies that, under the failure of the Continuum Hypothesis, there are $2^{\mathfrak{c}}$ many ultraproducts of these sequences up to isometric isomorphism.
-In Section \ref{Section: Non-isomorphic universal sofic and hyperlinear groups} , I introduce some results and terminology from \cite{Farah-Shelah} in order to deduce the existence, under the failure of the Continuum Hypothesis, of $ 2^{\mathfrak{c}}$ many ultraproducts up to algebraic isomorphism.
-In Section \ref{Section: Ranked regular rings}, I infer from this result the existence, under the failure of the Continuum Hypothesis, of $2^{\mathfrak{c}}$ many ultraproducts of the sequence of matrix algebras up to algebraic isomorphism.
-In Section \ref{Section: The theories of universal sofic and hyperlinear groups}, I prove that all universal sofic groups are elementarily equivalent as metric structures with respect to $\Sigma _{2}$ formulas, and that the same holds for universal hyperlinear groups.
+In Section~\ref{Section: Non-isomorphic universal sofic and hyperlinear groups}, we introduce some results and terminology from \cite{Farah-Shelah} in order to deduce the existence, under the failure of the Continuum Hypothesis, of $ 2^{\mathfrak{c}}$ many ultraproducts up to algebraic isomorphism.
+In Section~\ref{Section: Ranked regular rings}, we infer from this result the existence, under the failure of the Continuum Hypothesis, of $2^{\mathfrak{c}}$ many ultraproducts of the sequence of matrix algebras up to algebraic isomorphism.
+In Section~\ref{Section: The theories of universal sofic and hyperlinear groups}, we prove that all universal sofic groups are elementarily equivalent as metric structures with respect to $\Sigma _{2}$ formulas and that the same holds for universal hyperlinear groups.

 If $n\in \mathbb{N}$, the symmetric group acting on $\left\{ 1,\ldots ,n\right\} $ on the left is denoted by $S_{n}$ and its identity by $e_{n}$.
 The unitary group of $n\times n$ matrices over $\mathbb{C}$ is denoted by $U_{n}$ and its identity by $I_{n}$.
 The symmetric group $S_{n}$ is regarded as metric group with respect to the bi-invariant metric defined by